 Use reference 1012

-(*) Police Board has on June 7, 2016 granted the Amma Centre Finland a license (No. POL-2016-2730) to raise funds for Amma’s charitable projects and for Amma’s program in Finland.
-The license is valid from July 1, 2016 until December 31, 2018.
+(*) Police Board has granted the Amma Centre Finland a license (RA/2018/801) to raise funds for Amma’s charitable projects and for Amma’s program in Finland.
+The license is valid until December 31, 2020.
 The license is valid in the whole country, except Aland Islands and all the donated funds will be used within the donation year or the following calendar year.